When Insight Wasn’t Enough

 Not as a quick fix, but as a return to stability, clarity, and internal alignment.

-Most people don’t struggle because they lack insight.
 They struggle because their nervous systems have adapted to prolonged survival — and never learned how to return to safety.

 This work helps restore that capacity.